-The SFAD team comprises the Manager, Assistant Manager and Finance Officer.
+The SFAD team comprises two Project Development Officers and a Finance Officer.
 Board Members support the team and work in a voluntary capacity.

 Mary worked within the Downstream Oil Industry in London for 25 years in various accounting roles before returning to her native Shetland in 2006.

-A mother of two children, two step children and two grand children (with another on the way), she has run her 4* Bed and Breakfast in Bigton whilst working from home as an Operations Manager for a Lancashire based company providing Merchant Services to Petrol Stations across the UK.
+A mother of two children, two step children and grandmother to four, she has run her 4* Bed and Breakfast in Bigton whilst working from home as an Operations Manager for a Lancashire based company providing Merchant Services to Petrol Stations across the UK.
 She has also been Chair of the Bigton Hall Committee since 2008

 Marian Armitage is a native Shetlander who was educated at the Anderson High School then trained as a teacher of Domestic Science in Edinburgh in the early 70s.
 She taught Food and Nutrition in state secondary schools initially in Norwich then in Inner London, for almost 35 years.

-In the following year, Marian became Chair of Shetland Food and Drink - the organisation she set up with Jill Franklin.
+Marian became Chair of Shetland Food and Drink - the organisation she set up with Jill Franklin in 2017.
 Initial funding from Shetland LEADER, Shetland Islands Council and Highland and Islands Enterprise facilitated the launch of Shetland Food and Drink and Taste of Shetland in November 2017

 Chris first visited Shetland almost two decades ago, before moving here with his family in 2011.
 For the past five years Chris has worked at Sullom Voe terminal with EnQuest as a Completions and Commissioning Engineer.
 Chris is a passionate foodie and was crowned winner of the first Taste of Shetland Cooking Challenge in 2016.
 He is excited by Shetland's amazing produce and looks forward to seeing the local food and drink sector develop into more than the sum of its parts.